Deployment

 NTN_GIT_PASS | Git password/token for authentication |

-NTN_WEBHOOK_SECRET | Webhook secret for signature verification |
+NTN_WEBHOOK_SECRET | Webhook secret for HMAC signature verification |

 NTN_WEBHOOK_AUTO_SYNC | Auto-sync after receiving events (default: true) |